musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

  };
 ```

-Once the state of the component is updated with the correct data the next step is to create a function which will submit the data to cloudinary.
+Once the state of the component is updated with the correct data the next step is to create a function that will submit the data to Cloudinary.

 ```handlesubmit
   const handleSubmit = async (e) => {